 What is an ultrasonic nebuliser?

 A nebuliser is a device that converts liquid into aerosol droplets suitable for inhalation.
-Ultrasonic nebulisers nebulise liquids very fast and very quietly using ultrasonic sound waves in the conversion of liquid medicine into a vapour-like fine mist: this process is called ‘ultrasound atomisation’.
+Ultrasonic mesh nebulisers nebulise liquids very fast and extremely quietly using ultrasonic sound waves in the conversion of liquid medicine into a vapour-like fine mist: this process is called ‘ultrasound atomisation’.

 Ultrasonic nebulisers deliver extra fine and ultra small vapour/mist for effective absorption deep in the respiratory system, so are useful in the treatment of the upper and lower respiratory tract conditions (e.g. colds and asthma) and for the relief of other respiratory diseases.